xutianyish/piplined-processor/README.md

 The other predicts whether the next instruction is a branch instruction.

 ## Performance
-IPC:1.5</br>
+IPC: 1.5</br>
-Fmax:200MHz on cycloneV FPGA
+Fmax: 200MHz on cycloneV FPGA